The content of this website may contain affiliate links and we may be compensated (at no cost to you!). Thank you for your support!

 Across from the cliff dwellings area are several 3-story Pueblo-style homes where Native American families lived until the 1980s.

 These buildings were erected at the turn of the century and have been updated or expanded throughout the decades.

 Walking through these buildings will give you a real “hands on” sense of what life was like for the indigenous people.

 At the entrance to the museum, you will see a sign with a gorgeous overlook to take breathtaking photos.

 Near this, is the Mesa top dwelling where you can see real clay ovens and methods for how the natives stored and cooked their food.

 Walking down to the museum and gift shop area will be your final stop.
 Here you will find unique souvenirs as well restrooms and a water fountain.

-The museum has been expanded over the years and now includes many different pieces of pottery, Native-made jewelry, and historic artifacts.
+Over the years, the museum has been expanded and now includes many different pieces of pottery, Native-made jewelry, and historic artifacts.